 Despite the scary rumours that circulated in the days post-Irma, and our concerns that the whole island of Anegada might have simply washed away.
 That fortunately wasn’t the case!
-The community in Anegada worked tirelessly to get themselves back on their feet quickly and many of the businesses bounced back in the months following the hurricane and threw open their doors to welcome guests!
+The community in Anegada worked tirelessly to get themselves back on their feet quickly.
+Many of the businesses bounced back in the months following the hurricane and threw open their doors to welcome guests!
 Luckily for me that included Anegada Beach Club, which re-opened February 1st, 2018!
-It took me a little while to get up there, but I was thrilled to have the opportunity to escape for a few days of luxury ‘camping’ in their gorgeous ocean-front tents a couple of weekends ago.
+It took me a little while to get up there.
+But, I was thrilled to have the opportunity to escape for a few days of luxury ‘camping’ in their gorgeous ocean-front tents a couple of weekends ago.

-I love any excuse for a bit of a staycation in the British Virgin Islands and am fortunate to have a host of islands to choose between, but I have always had a bit of a soft spot for Anegada.
-Anegada is exactly what you picture when you think of a paradise island and it is the ultimate island getaway, long stretches of white sand, startlingly turquoise waters and having whole beaches to yourselves.
+I love any excuse for a bit of a staycation in the British Virgin Islands and am fortunate to have a host of islands to choose between.
+However, I have always had a bit of a soft spot for Anegada.
+Anegada is exactly what you picture when you think of a paradise island and it is the ultimate island getaway.
+Long stretches of white sand, startlingly turquoise waters and having whole beaches to yourselves.
 Much of the island is beautifully undeveloped (and there aren’t many roads) but then there are pockets, in between the many salt ponds and sandy tracks, where you can find wonderful restaurants and really gorgeous places to stay.
-Including the beautiful Anegada Beach Club (ABC) which is home to some of the most premium beachfront accommodation around.
+Including the beautiful Anegada Beach Club (ABC), which is home to some of the most premium beachfront accommodation around.

-Because of the open front to the tents, ABC has rules about how you access your tent and each one has it’s own steps leading from a little path that runs behind them which you must use to stop you walking across the front of the tents adjacent to your own otherwise you can see straight in.
+Because of the open front to the tents, ABC has rules about how you access your tent.
+Each one has it’s own steps leading from a little path that runs behind them, which you must use to stop you walking across the front of the tents adjacent to your own – otherwise you can see straight in.
 You just have to hope that your neighbours listen to instruction to preserve your privacy!